scality/metalk8s/docs/index.rst

 Welcome to the MetalK8s documentation!
 ======================================
 MetalK8s_ is an opinionated Kubernetes_ distribution with a focus on long-term on-prem deployments.
-See :doc:`introduction` to learn more about the project, or :doc:`usage/quickstart` to get started.
+See :doc:`installation-guide/introduction` to learn more about the project, or :doc:`installation-guide/quickstart` to get started.

 .. _MetalK8s: https://github.com/scality/metalk8s/
 .. _Kubernetes: https://kubernetes.io